 However that may not be realistic, while sticky headers are a popular design choice.
 So in that case, content will need to be carefully tested, by manually tabbing forwards and backwards through the page, to ensure that no element is entirely obscured when it’s focused.

 SC 2.4.12 is the same as 2.4.11 except it’s less forgiving.
-Whereas the previous SC is only failed if the focused element is entirely obscured, this SC fails if any part of the focused element is obscured by author-created content.
+Whereas the previous SC is only failed if the element receiving focus is entirely obscured, this SC fails if any part of the element is obscured, and does not include the note exceptions for moveable or dismissible content.

-SC 2.4.13 is concerned with the visibility of author-created focus indicators (browser-native focus indicators are excepted).
-It covers aspects of two existing SCs: 2.4.7 Focus Visible (which requires that focus indication must be visible) and 1.4.11 Non-Text Contrast (which, among other things, requires that focus indication has a minimum 3:1 contrast against its background).
+SC 2.4.13 is concerned with the visibility of author-created focus indicators.
+It complements aspects of two existing SCs: 2.4.7 Focus Visible (which requires that focus indication must be visible) and 1.4.11 Non-Text Contrast (which, among other things, requires that focus indication has a minimum 3:1 contrast against adjacent colors).

-The existing SC 1.4.11 requires focus indicators to have minimum contrast, but does not explicitly require the difference between focused and unfocused states to also have minimum contrast.
-(Although some testers do interpret it that way, and fail content for that reason, it isn’t actually a technical failure of 1.4.11.)
-But the new SC 2.4.13 is specific about this: the difference between the focus indicator, and the same pixels that it would take up when the focus indicator is not shown, must have a minimum 3:1 contrast.
+The existing SC 1.4.11 requires focus indicators to have minimum contrast with adjacent colors, but does not explicitly require the difference between focused and unfocused states to also have minimum contrast.
+But the new SC 2.4.13 is specific about this: the difference between the focus indicator, and the same pixels it would take up when the focus indicator is not shown, must have a minimum 3:1 contrast.
 This is because a low-contrast change in state will be difficult for some users to discern; if an element’s focus state is visually very similar to its unfocused state, then they might not perceive the difference.

-So for example, if a button has a white border that changes to blue when it has focus, then the difference between the white and blue colors must be a minimum of 3:1, as well as the blue color having 3:1 contrast against its background.
-If the blue border directly touches the button, then it must also have 3:1 contrast against the button background.
+So for example, if a button has a white border that changes to blue when it’s focused, then the difference between the white and blue colors must be a minimum of 3:1.
+If the focus indicator is an outline, then the contrast would be compared against the surrounding background, since outlines are only present when they’re visible.

 How to meet 2.4.13

 The simplest way to meet this SC is to use solid outlines for focus indication.
-An outline style of 1px solid
+An outline style of 2px solid

 A focus outline

-is visible when the element is focused, and not present at all when it isn’t, so here the contrast ratio between those two states is the same as the contrast ratio between the outline and its background.
-If the outline is also rendered so that it doesn’t touch the element, then its contrast doesn’t need to be compared with the element, only with the background.
-This can be done in several ways, but the simplest approach is to use outline-offset
+is visible when the element is focused, and not present at all when it isn’t, so here the contrast ratio is between the outline and its background.
+For a change in border-color

-SC 2.5.7 deals with interfaces that use pointer dragging movements, such as drag and drop, or drag sorting.
+SC 2.5.7 deals with interfaces that use pointer dragging movements, such as drag and drop, drag sorting, custom sliders and carousels.
 It requires that any interface which has this functionality can also be operated by a single pointer without dragging movements.

 How to meet 2.5.7

-Drag and drop scripting can easily be retrofitted to support point-and-click.
-So a user could grab an element and drag it from A to B as before, or they could click the element at A, release the pointer, and then click the target B, to move the element from A to B. That’s all it takes.
+Drag and drop scripting can be designed (or retrofitted) to also support point-and-click.
+The user could still grab an element and drag it from A to B as before, but they could also click the element at A, release the pointer, and then click the target B, to move the element from A to B. Alternatively, draggable widgets could include actionable menus, that specify where to move them.

-Note that keyboard accessibility is not sufficient to meet this SC.
+Note that keyboard accessibility alone is not sufficient.
 Any drag and drop interface should be keyboard accessible (or an alternative interface provided which is), but that in itself is not sufficient to meet 2.5.7; this SC is only concerned with pointer interaction.
+However text-based input is sufficient to meet this SC, because text input is considered to be mode-agnostic.

-This exception is described in terms of overlapping circles.
-For each target element that is smaller than 24×24, imagine that you drew a circle with a 24 pixel diameter (12 pixel radius), that is centered over the target.
-If none of those circles overlap each other, or any other target, then the spacing exception is passed.
+The spacing exception is described in terms of overlapping circles.
+For each target element that is smaller than 24×24, imagine you drew a circle with a 24px diameter (12px radius), that is centered over the target.
+If none of those circles overlap each other, or any other target (of any size), then the spacing exception is passed.

 Page zoom is not a factor in target size.
-CSS pixels do not change with zoom level, so an element that’s 16×16 at 100% zoom, is still 16×16 at 400% zoom.
+CSS pixels don’t change with zoom level, so an element that’s 16×16 at 100% zoom, is still 16×16 at 400% zoom.
 There’s no loophole for controls that could be larger if the user zooms.

 How to meet 2.5.8